 However, you should use an email testing tool which allows you to test every email across countless devices.
 Litmus which integrates with many email solutions enables you to preview your email in 70+ environments with one click.
 It also enables you to scan for potential Spam issues, broken links, images, and more.

 8. It’s never a good idea to buy email lists:

-Let’s face it, nobody likes to receive unsolicited emails (spam).
+Finally, let’s face it, nobody likes to receive unsolicited emails (spam).
 Take a look at your spam filter right now; you’ve probably been bombarded with junk emails offering pharmaceutical products, pyramid schemes and various adult services.
 Unfortunately for you this means the safety precautions that ESP’s put in place to control Spam, may actually work against your perfectly legitimate and requested email to your subscribers.
 At best leaving your recipient to have to actively mark your email address as ‘not spam’ or a safe sender, at worst you are completely ignored.

-About the author: Lisa Winter is Studio Manager and email marketing specialist at email marketing agency mmunic.co.uk based in Chester, UK.
+About the author: Lisa Winter is a Studio Manager and email marketing specialist at email marketing agency mmunic.co.uk based in Chester, UK.

 Email validation – 14 email validation solutions to boost conversions

 Tips for email marketing – 4 ways to improve your email marketing conversion rate